 In August 2013, we entered into a Loan Agreement, or Loan, with Connecticut Innovations, Incorporated, or CII, the strategic venture capital arm and a component unit of the State of Connecticut.
 Under the Loan, we borrowed \$750,000 for the purchase of laboratory equipment, information technology equipment and leasehold improvements.
-Interest on the Loan is compounded on a monthly basis at a rate of 7.50% per annum.
+Interest on the Loan was compounded on a monthly basis at a rate of 7.50% per annum.
 The Loan provided for monthly, interest-only payments for ten months.
 Beginning on June 1, 2015 we were required to make monthly principal and interest payments through July 31, 2019.
-We can prepay the amount due at any time without premium or penalty.
-The

-Loan is secured by substantially all of our assets.
-The amount outstanding under the Loan was \$0.2 million as of December 31, 2018 and \$0.3 million as of December 31, 2017.
+We could have prepaid the amount due at any time without premium or penalty.
+The Loan was secured by substantially all of our assets.
+The amount outstanding under the Loan was \$0.2 million as of December 31, 2018.
+We paid the Loan in full in July 2019.
 In connection with the issuance of the Loan, we granted CII a warrant to purchase 110,116 of our series A preferred units at a purchase price of \$0.6811 per unit, with a seven-year term from the date of issuance.
 The warrant was exercised in July 2018.